mrgb7/playground/README.md

 # Install TLS plugin
 playground cluster plugin add --name tls --cluster my-cluster

+# If ingress plugin is already installed, re-run it to enable HTTPS
+playground cluster plugin add --name ingress --cluster my-cluster
 ```

+**Integration with Ingress Plugin:**
+When both TLS and ingress plugins are installed, the ingress plugin automatically:
+- Detects the TLS cluster issuer (`local-ca-issuer`)
+- Configures ArgoCD ingress with TLS certificate generation
+- Updates ArgoCD to use HTTPS instead of HTTP
+- Displays HTTPS URLs in the setup instructions

 **Generated Resources:**
 - Secret: `local-ca-secret` in `cert-manager` namespace